Sadra1381am/Esculetin_RF_Classifier/README.md

 Based on your input, the script will return the predicted viability for the selected conditions, formatted as:

-For Liver cancer type at 24 h and 50 μM, the predicted viability is: Viable.
+For Gastric cancer type at 72.0 h and 150.0 μM, Predicted viability: 16.8%